 The COCIN, or Church of Christ in Nations headquartered in the nation’s capital city, confirmed Ayuba’s death.
 He was in charge of a church in Guduf, a small community east of Gwoza Town.
 He was killed while trying to run away from the assault.

 The assailants burned down a yet-uncounted number of churches, shops, houses and government buildings.
 Hundreds of residents escaped to the surrounding mountains.
 The whereabouts of the town’s traditional ruler, the newly installed Emir of Gwoza, Mohammed Timta, are still unknown.
-His father and predecessor, Shehu Mustapha Idris Timta, was killed May 30 by Boko Haram assailants.
+His father and predecessor, Shehu Mustapha Idris Timta, was killed May 30 by an extremist group that is located primarily in Northern Nigeria More assailants.

 Biye said army troops stationed in Gwoza provided little resistance to the militants, who brought sophisticated weapons, including an armored vehicle.